PeppeL-G/bagawork/docs/code-files/src/routes/(other)/documentation/configuration-methods/+page.md

-## `showIf()` - Conditionally showing the GUI component
+## `showIf()` - Conditionally show/hide the GUI component
 By default, all the GUI components you use will be shown.
 Use the configuration method `showIf(condition)` to only show the GUI component if the `condition` you pass to it is `true`.
+If the `condition` instead is `false`, the GUI component will still be used (so it will still occupy space), but it will not be shown to the user.

 ::: tip Example

-::bagawork-project[app&link&code=StartPage&baga=eNrFk+FrozAYxv+V98LBKYjYjsGQjcMex+iHjbEVtnEdNNPXKhcTSSJdEf/3xep5TVdH79N9MCQmz/O8eX9aE1qWJKxJLBIkIYkZVQputlFZAr5p5IkCM6+XfKnbJ5ZINT5oKvUdXaPjdjtaoq4kh2Gjfdt0ooY0HkkFS1AqEv6qSZ6QcOIRTos2cSchHhFpqlA/kTD4M3828+bFI6Xxs5Sd2bxbWIUP+UPx7eKg+usqH+ruxlhwpUFSnojitipeUc5QbxB5EPFkAldwQ3Xmd/uOu6/s730vNsqPs5wlErnTH9ALU4SvzeCsFhn2/sB3AZCrEL7WY5mNv3I9y0dlYjNPndEiLyHwz90hjmqTABRUQRnrM7+MeBohXF6N3v+j6Wu+/mC515YBvEfeSDgNDNEtCc+CgeYCi5IZEhZVC2Skfs/TKKnYJzQFn2EqJFowm3HWn7J6KGmM3hFykUTYigp23xzojHKYXHzf66St/CFYVfAjAYcHl3pWaXOHPuZWrFy/7Y3DK8Zc70TZM6rTdBam5m8Lo1SjPNbB9rft2EwP2PzkRhKt8X+TeTTf4zfVwpFg0seZWB2bBMcbZh86P+HQ9BSn6YjTfoX/wuSleQcILQ/r]
+::bagawork-project[app&link&code=StartPage&baga=eNp9Ul9rgzAQ/yq3Yw8KInZjL6F9WF9KHzrG1oeNtdBUzypoIknEFvG7L1br2m3tQ8Jd7n5/clyNvCiQ1RjKiJBhmHGtYXF4LgqgvSERabBxvRIr055QETf0brgyr3xHjttVjCJTKgFDoX1tOlCDjYexzCJSGtlXjWmEbOSh4HmreISghzKONZkPZMEp/rRxs/awsHwXyI5s3iUXxgf9wXybDO4VF5HMX8p8S2pKpiISwbOIRjCB4NQjxZRiqX6+Vvg3YAtukr7uuGefPk1qVqa/Z/QmK+2HSZpFioTTlVZmaQ37xl7OZpkQdJQgjpqQagb39XUjjb9xvQsmnchqHjs3vI8h8J/cQZIbqwIcdM6zrNe9u8JqgTCewHXyv7TbdPcP6bQ0dt5984wEKTsyEFT1vUOr2yPOt8rDPbKHwK7LAdljMKzKkvIiszztyqybbyduBLs=]

 :::